rpatterson/prunerr/README.rst

 #.
 Re-link imported files back to the download item files, including sibling files
    Servarr might have imported as extras.

 #.
+When the download item file is missing or incomplete, make it a hard link to the
+   imported file.

+#.
+When the download item file exists and is completely downloaded, delete the imported
+   file and make it a hard link to the download item file.

+#.
 Deselect for download any download item files that still don't exist.

 #.
 Patch read-only download item date fields from the Servarr history so that download